Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Interfacers/Filer/002_GithubDoc.md

 		'''

 		#Close before if we chaneg the mode
-		if self.FiledFileVariable!=None:
+		if self.FiledHardVariable!=None:

 			#Check
-			if self.FiledFileVariable==self.FiledPathStr:
+			if self.FiledHardVariable==self.FiledPathStr:

 				#Return if it is the same mode already
-				if self.FiledFileVariable.mode==self.FilingModeStr:
+				if self.FiledHardVariable.mode==self.FilingModeStr:
 					return self

 				#Check
-				if self.FiledFileVariable.mode!='c':
+				if self.FiledHardVariable.mode!='c':
-					if ('w' in self.FilingModeStr and self.FiledFileVariable.mode=='r'
+					if ('w' in self.FilingModeStr and self.FiledHardVariable.mode=='r'
-						) or ('r'==self.FilingModeStr and 'w' in self.FiledFileVariable.mode):
+						) or ('r'==self.FilingModeStr and 'w' in self.FiledHardVariable.mode):
-						self.FiledFileVariable.close()
+						self.FiledHardVariable.close()

 			else:

 				#Close
-				self.FiledFileVariable.close()
+				self.FiledHardVariable.close()